 What is the Site developer’s role in the development process?

-- Assembles an experienced team for the project
+- Assembles an experienced development team

 - Oversees design and construction

-- Obtains financing commitments for debt and equity
+- Obtains financing commitments (debt and equity)

-- Provides for professional long-term management and operation of the property
+- Provides for professional, long-term management and operation of the property

 - Receives share of developer fee

 We can assist you in assessing the options for your non-profit.